 Another way to fix audio sync issues is to utilize an audio sync delay.
 Audio sync delays usually allow you to set in milliseconds the amount of delay you want to add to the audio signal.
 You watch someone speaking while adjusting the control and stop when it looks like the audio and video are in sync.
-Ustream Producer Pro has a built in audio sync delay for this purpose.
+Some virtual or hardware encoders have built in audio sync delay for this purpose.

 You can also utilize a hardware audio delay unit.
 Here is an example of a hardware audio delay unit at B&H: Datavideo AD-100 Audio Delay Box